PROJECT: TravelBuddy

 Add a photo to a Place

-command to add a Place, users can specify the absolute file path of their desired photo with ap/
+When using theaddcommand to add a Place, users can specify the absolute file path of their desired photo with ap/prefix.
+The photo will then be displayed at the top of the expanded Place view. -

 Replace the existing photo of a Place

-prefix.
+Using theeditcommand, users can specify the file path of a new photo with thep/prefix.
 The existing photo will then be replaced with the new photo at the top of the expanded Place view.

 Justification: Photographs spark memories and invoke feelings; they are an indispensable part of any travel journal.